-- Do you have the right staff in place for a SOC?
-If you have the necessary tools and expertise in place, you next requirement to consider is whether or not you have the right people available to move forward.
-It doesn’t matter how advanced your technology is, without good people to manage it, your security operation center will not be successful.
-It takes a talented and prepared team to operate a SOC.
-You will also need the proper leadership to direct the SOC, but employing top notch support staff with a diverse set of skills will be just as important.
-This includes engineers, operations people, and analysts.
-Each of these roles is important in order for your SOC to function properly.
+If you have the necessary tools and technology in place, your next requirement to consider is whether or not you have the right people available to move forward.
+It doesn’t matter how advanced your technology is; without good people to manage it, your security operation center will not be fully efficient.
+With a SOC requiring no laxity in its operations, having a skilled in-house team of security professionals, networking experts, and ethical hackers, amongst others, is critical.
+Each of these roles is important for your SOC to function properly.
 Therefore, you must determine if your current staff can cover these positions.
 If not, can you afford to hire the additional required staff?

-You also need to factor in the cost of staff to manage and run the SOC, as well as the level of security required.
-Lastly, you must determine the cost of responding to threats and implementing additional security enhancements to prevent further attacks.
-If you determine your SOC budget is inadequate, you may have to adjust your plans or possibly consider outsourcing your SOC implementation.
+You also need to factor in the cost of staff to manage and run the SOC and the level of security required.
+Lastly, it would help if you determined the cost of responding to threats and implementing additional security enhancements to prevent further attacks.
+If your SOC budget is inadequate, you may have to adjust your plans or consider outsourcing your SOC implementation.

 Is Your Cybersecurity Up to Par?